Accelerating model evaluations in uncertainty propagation on tensor grids using computational graph transformations: Methodology

 \subsection{Implementation in CSDL}

 The AMTC method can only be implemented from the data access layer of a software package where we have access to the computational graph and data structure of a computer program.
-We choose to implement this method within the Computational System Design Language (CSDL) package\footnote{CSDL software repository: \url{https://lsdolab.github.io/csdl/}}~\cite{gandarillas2022novel}.
+This is possible thanks to the Computational System Design Language (CSDL) package\footnote{CSDL software repository: \url{https://lsdolab.github.io/csdl/}}~\cite{gandarillas2022novel}.
 CSDL is an embedded domain-specific language targeting large-scale multidisciplinary design analysis and optimization problems.
 With CSDL, the user defines the model as a sequence of operations by using a software interface that is highly expressive and natural (CSDL code resembles regular Python).

-We show a demonstration graph for the implementation of AMTC within CSDL in Fig.~\ref{fig: ATE}.
+We show a demonstration graph for the implementation of AMTC on CSDL in Fig.~\ref{fig: ATE}.
 The CSDL package has a unique three-stage compiler, which includes front-end, middle-end, and back-end.
 Using the front-end, the user defines the model and specifies the problem that needs to be solved.
 Next, the middle-end constructs a computational graph for that model, and the AMTC acts as a graph transformation method to generate the modified computational graph that is more efficient to evaluate.
 Finally, at the back-end, it creates an executable script based on the modified computational graph using an automatic code generation approach.

 Below is a coarse outline of how CSDL and our proposed method interact: \begin{enumerate} \item User defines the model and identifies the uncertain inputs. \item Generate the quadrature points according to the distributions of the input variables. \item Generate the computational graph from the numerical model the user defines. \item Modify the computational graph as in Alg.~\ref{alg: ATE}. \item Generate an executable back-end. \item Post-process the output data to calculate the desired quantities of the output. \end{enumerate}